AdobeDocs/experience-platform.en/help/sources/connectors/databases/couchbase.md

 # (Beta) CouchBase connector

 Adobe Experience Platform provides native connectivity for database providers like Microsoft, MySQL, and Azure.
 You can bring your data from these systems into Platform.
 Different types of third-party databases are supported, including relational, NoSQL, or data warehouses.
 Support for database providers includes CouchBase.

-The documentation below provides information on how to connect CouchBase to Platform using APIs or the user interface:
+The documentation below provides information on how to connect CouchBase to Platform using APIs:

 ## Connect CouchBase to Platform using APIs